adon-cloudcannon/landing-page-test/src/collections/lessons/eleventy-beginner-tutorial/layouts-in-eleventy.md

 I'm an Opossum joey building my first Eleventy site.
 ```

 Navigate directly to the new about page at [http://localhost:8080/about/](http://localhost:8080/about/).
-Wow, so easy\!
+Wow, so easy!

 ## Adding styles